-Our new Program Manager Natalie Ortiz is already making a big difference in the lives of our high sc
+Our new Program Manager Natalie Ortiz is already making a big difference for our students

 (L-R): Jasmin Guevara and Natalie Ortiz at Daniel Trust Foundation's office.
 Photo: Daniel Trust